Hundreds of thousands flee US coast ahead of Hurricane Laura

 “The only thing I’m worried about is if the fish quit biting,” he said.

-Martin reported from Marietta, Georgia.
-Associated Press writers Seth Borenstein in Kensington, Maryland; Melinda Deslatte in Baton Rouge; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Evens Sanon in Port-au-Prince, Haiti; Juan Lozano in Houston; Cathy Bussewitz in New York; Stacey Plaisance in Stephensville; and Paul Weber in Austin, Texas, contributed to this report.
+Plaisance reported from Stephensville, Louisiana.
+Associated Press writers Juan Lozano in Houston; Jeff Martin in Marietta, Georgia; Seth Borenstein in Kensington, Maryland; Melinda Deslatte in Baton Rouge; Louisiana; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Evens Sanon in Port-au-Prince, Haiti; Cathy Bussewitz in New York; and Paul Weber in Austin, Texas, contributed to this report.

 Credit: David J. Phillip